Beware of These Internet Scams

 * * * * * *

-Thanks for watching, and if you haven’t already, please feel free to download our Complete Guide to Trading Computers by clicking the link.
-This guide is packed with great tips so you can totally optimize your trading experience.
+Thanks for watching!
+If you haven’t already, please feel free to download our Complete Guide to Trading Computers by clicking the link.
+Our EZ Trading Computer guide has great tips to optimize your trading experience.

 My name’s Eddie Z. Thanks for watching, and I’ll see you in the next video.